baraamallah/HARMUN_TRACKER/README.md

 4.  **Set Superior Admin UID**:
     *   Open `src/lib/constants.ts`.
-    *   Update the `OWNER_UID` constant with the Firebase UID of the user who should have superior admin access.
+    *   Update the `OWNER_UID` constant with the Firebase UID of the user who should have superior admin access (the one you noted in Firebase Setup Step 5).
     ```typescript
     // src/lib/constants.ts
     export const OWNER_UID = "YOUR_ACTUAL_FIREBASE_OWNER_UID"; // e.g., "JZgMG6xdwAYInXsdciaGj6qNAsG2"